 Nature’s Remedy: Get Outside!

-In a world where many of us spend as much time engaging with screens as we do interacting with other people, feelings of stress, anxiety, and mental overload have become all too common.
-Yet, a powerful and accessible remedy lies just outside our door—nature.
-Stepping outside and immersing ourselves in the sensory richness of the natural world can have a profound impact on mental health.
+In a world where many people spend as much time interacting with a digital screen as they do talking to a human being, feeling overwhelmed by stress, anxiety, and an inability to turn the brain off is all too familiar.
+But a simple and free remedy is just outside that door—nature.
+Opening the door and immersing oneself in the sensory wonder of the natural world can profoundly impact our mental health.

 Reducing stress is one of nature’s most potent and well-documented effects.
 A 2019 study published in Frontiers in Psychology found that spending just 20 minutes in a park significantly reduced stress levels compared to being in an urban environment.
 The sensory experience of being in nature seems to have a direct effect on our nervous system, promoting relaxation and reducing feelings of tension.

 The reasons for these gains are manifold and difficult to parse, but sunlight likely plays a large role.
-Sun exposure triggers the production of serotonin, a neurotransmitter that regulates mood and sleep, and an increase in Vitamin D synthesis in the skin.
-Low vitamin D levels have been linked to depression, thus the increase could stave it off.
+Sun exposure triggers the production of serotonin, a neurotransmitter that regulates mood and sleep, and a rise in Vitamin D synthesis in the skin.
+Low vitamin D levels have been linked to depression; thus, the rise could stave it off.

 Modern life, with its constant (over-)stimulation and endless stream of content, often leaves us feeling scattered and helpless to muster any focus.
 Studies have demonstrated boosts in attention span, memory, and creativity after time spent in green spaces.
 Some research suggests that our brains enter a state of “soft fascination” when we are in nature, and this state promotes clearer thinking and widens our bandwidth.